By Justin Chia

 This includes tasks such as data quality checks, deployments, and monitoring.
 Automating these tasks frees up time for data professionals to focus on more important tasks, like the analysis.

-In addition, automated processes are often more accurate and reliable than manual processes, which leads to fewer errors and data that can be trusted
+In addition, automated processes are often more accurate and reliable than manual processes, which leads to fewer errors and data that is more trusted

 DataOps aims to integrate diverse technologies in order to provide a more comprehensive solution.